laconicwolf/burp-extensions/README.md

 ### RequestAsPython-PowerShell.py
 Once again, extensions already exist for this, but is an example of a tab with a split panel GUI.
 Top pane is for an HTTP request, and the bottom pane contains a button and three text fields.
 Click the button, and the request gets transformed to its equivalent in Python requests, Python urllib2, and PowerShell Invoke-WebRequest.
 Not all methods and use cases were tested, but seems to work okay.

-### encodeDecodeHash.py
+### EncodeDecodeHash.py
 Performs encoding, decoding, and hashing similar to ZAP's encode/decode/hash tool.
+The extension encodeDecodeHash.py is only here for training purposes, as it is used in a tutorial.
+EncodeDecodeHash.py has some GUI improvements (scroll panes, line wrap) and performance improvements (multithreading), so if you are going to use it, be sure to use EncodeDecodeHash and not encodeDecodeHash.